 Only she remembered what happened on her wedding day.

 Anna walked in, barefoot, her voice hoarse.
 “Where’s James?
 How did I get here?"
+She asked her mother with a puzzled expression.

-There was a pause.
+There was a long pause between them.

-“Sweetheart,” her mother said gently, “I don't know any James, " she says as she turns back towards the stove.
+“Sweetheart,” her mother said gently, as she puts down the cooking utensil and turns away from the stove.
 "You called me yesterday about 6:30 and said you needed to get away and talk but when you got here you didn't say a word.
 You went to your old room and went to sleep I guess."

 Anna’s skin prickled.
 “What are you talking about?
 Our wedding was yesterday.
 At Saint Mary’s.
 You helped me with the veil.
 You wore a purple dress.
 You cried during the vows.”

-“Anya, there was no wedding.
+“Anya, there was no wedding."
 She holds the back of her hand up to Anya's cheek and forehead.
 "Are you feeling alright?"

 "It's probably in your room."

 Her phone was gone.
 Her emails were blank.
 Her calendar showed nothing for August 7th.
-Anya retreas to her room and gets dressed hastily.
+Anya returns to her room and gets dressed hastily.
 Peering out the window to the drive she lets out a sigh of relief.
 "At least my car is here she thinks to herself."
 She finished getting ready by slipping on her shoes.
 She tells her mom she'll be back shortly and heads out the front door.
 She climbs in her car and breathes in deeply, slowly exhaling she turns the key and puts on her seatbelt.
-By noonshe was at Saint Mary's church.
+By noon she was at Saint Mary's church.

-The church was empty, dark, and locked.
-No petals on the floor, no ribbons on the pews from what she could tell by looking through the windows.
 "May I help you?"
 A voice rang from behind her.The priest—Father Mallory—.
 "What a relief surely he'll remember something, anything at this point would suffice."
 Anya asked him if he remembered James and her wedding just yesterday.

 “I’m sorry?" he said Anya.
 Are you feeling alright?
 I haven't seen you in months and I don't know any James "

 She wasn’t.
 She wasn't feeling well at all.
 She tris hard to keep her composure around father Mallory.
 "How is this happening?"
-It felt like the world was tearing apart around her.
+It felt like the world was falling apart around her.
 She didn't feel like she was even living her life anymore.
 "Nothing makes sense."

 A photo.